The Headies 2019

-The Headies 2019 was the 13th edition of The Headies.
+The Headies 2019 was the thirteenth edition of The Headies.
 It was held on October 19, 2019, at the Eko Convention Centre in Victoria Island, Lagos.
-Themed "Power of a Dream", the ceremony was hosted by Nigerian rapper Reminisce and actress/media personality Nancy Isime.
+Themed "Power of a Dream", the ceremony was hosted by rapper Reminisce and actress Nancy Isime.
 After shortlisting thousands of entries submitted between January 2018 and June 2019, the organizers of the ceremony announced the nominees on 1 October 2019.
 Burna Boy set a record for the most nominations in one night with 10 nominations.
 Teni followed with 6 and Wizkid with 5.
 The ceremony featured performances from a number of artists, including Styl-Plus, Sunny Neji, Duncan Mighty, Teni and Victor AD.
 Teni won the most awards with 4.
 Rema won the Next Rated award, beating Fireboy DML, Joeboy, Lyta, Victor AD and Zlatan.